akshay-p-123/math-problems/README.md

 # math-problems
 Generates random addition, subtraction, multiplication, and division problems.

 I created this project for the 'Website Development Intern' position I currently hold at a local tutoring company.
-The GUI was not the primary focus of this project, moreso the functionality.
-The intention was to create a program that helps grade-school age children learn basic arithmetic in a fun and competitive way.
+The GUI was not the primary focus of this project, moreso the functionality. __This program is not in active use, it is only to demonstrate the concept.__ The intention was to create a program that helps grade-school age children learn basic arithmetic in a fun and competitive way.

 This program currently has no identified bugs.
 However, I plan to add additional functionality (storing account and leaderboard data using SQL, the ability to create new user accounts, back buttons, and more intuitive UX).